algopapi/RetroformAgent/README.md

-# Implementation of the RETRO-FORMER implemenation
+# RETROFORMER: RETROSPECTIVE LARGE LANGUAGE
+AGENTS WITH POLICY GRADIENT OPTIMIZATION - Implementation

 - The retroformer model is a vacuna 7B 32k Longchat model using the fastchat API.